kevinlee-2000/kevinlee-2000/README.md

 ## I'm currently a student at the University of California, San Diego!
 - 📱 I’m a part-time mobile developer at the Qualcomm Institute.
-- 🧑🏻‍🏫 I also am a tutor for the computer science department.
+- 🏫 I also am a tutor for the computer science department.
 - 👯 Goals: Looking to collaborate and work on game related projects. 🎮
-- 😄 Pronouns: He, Him, His

 ### Connect with me: